 If you're any kind of creative, getting familiar with the best art books can be really important to keep the creative juices flowing.
 Art books can inspire and educate in equal measure.

 With the help of an art book, whether it covers classical works, drawing tips or the behind-the-scenes craft of an animated blockbuster, creators can get a greater understanding of their profession.
 And even though digital platforms continue to influence the art world and how creators gain information, books still have a unique and valuable place.
 They have the room to explore a topic in greater detail, and crucially, they are tactile and visually appealing.

-In this guide we’ve cast the net wide to bring you some of the standout art books of 2019.
-Covering a Japanese master, parallel universes and lessons on perspective, we’ve made sure there’s something for everyone.
+In this guide we’ve cast the net wide to bring you some of the standout art books so far in 2020.
+Covering a Japanese master, pro tips for animators, parallel universes and lessons on perspective, we’ve made sure there’s something for everyone.

 Even if you only have a casual appreciation for Hokusai, you’ll know that he was the print maker behind one of Japan’s most famous pieces of art: The Great Wave.
 If you’ve wanted to learn more about the works of the seminal printmaker, or perhaps you’re already familiar with him and you want to experience his work in amazing quality, then this book should sate your curiosity.

 Presented with luxurious silken binding with an additional explanatory booklet, Hokusai: Thirty-Six Views of Mount Fuji takes a detailed look at the artist’s series of prints based around the natural landmark.
 As its title suggests, this book has a narrow scope that focuses on a fraction of Hokusai’s career, but it makes up for this by presenting them beautifully.